 The question always pops up.
 I had been to Sagada three times.
 Each time, I visited the Echo Valley.
-Each time someone always asked the guide this question: Why do the locals hang coffins on the side of the cliff?
+Each time someone always asked the guide this question: Why do locals hang coffins on the side of the cliff?
 Although the answers vary in small details, they are basically similar — the locals believe that the higher the coffins are, the closer they are to heaven.

-Only a five-minute walk away from the town’s main road, the Echo Valley is probably the most accessible of all the tourist spots in Sagada.
+Only a short walk away from the town’s main road, the Echo Valley is probably the most accessible of all the tourist spots in Sagada.
 We started our walk at the St. Mary Church through the Calvary Hill (Mission Compound) Cemetery to get there.
 What welcomed us was a vista of sharp cliffs with hanging coffins affixed to one of its edge.

 A small sign nailed to a pine tree caught our attention on our way to the valley.
 “This area is restricted for graves,” said the sign.
 Behind it is a gorgeous landscape: a small hill covered with grass and pine trees, and dotted with white graves of different sizes.
 The group agreed to take a minute to explore the graveyard.
 The chilly atmosphere was made eerie by the gravestones that surrounded us.
 Still, we hopped from one spot to another, looking for something that would spark interest.
 Our short stop became a long moment of reflection for us as the graves served as mirrors of how we lived our lives.
 It wasn’t long until our guide called us and asked us to follow him to the valley before the dark starts blanketing the site.